100 Stories

 Travel Options

-1. The simplest travel option in my opinion to get to Kintaikyou is by bus, which leaves from the Hiroshima City Bus Center located on the third floor of the SOGO Department Store near the Genbaku Dome and Peace Park in central Hiroshima.
-The one-way cost iaps about ¥950, and you will be dropped off directly in front of the bridge.
+1. The simplest travel option in my opinion to get to Kintaikyo is by bus, which leaves from the Hiroshima City Bus Center located on the third floor of the SOGO Department Store near the Atomic Bomb Dome and Peace Park in central Hiroshima.
+The one-way journey costs about ¥950, and you will be dropped off directly in front of the bridge.

-2. Option two is by train using the Sanyo Line from Hiroshima Station to Iwakuni Station.
+2. Option two is by train using the Red Sanyo Line from Hiroshima Station to Iwakuni Station.
 Then switch to the Gantoku Line for two stops to Kawanishi Station.
-Cost is about ¥860 (including the Gantoku Line transfer fee), and then there is about a 1km walk to get to the bridge; it will take 15-20 minutes to get there.
+The cost is about ¥860 (including the Gantoku Line transfer fee), and then there is about a 1-kilometer walk to get to the bridge; it will take 15-20 minutes to get there.

 Exploration (Bus)

-I would also recommend you visit the bus stop building on the second floor where there is a shop called Bashi no Eki (Bridge Station).
-They have local sake, sweets, souvenirs, a tea and cake shop, and photos and art items.
-There is a big window facing the bridge and river where you can sit and drink and eat while you take in the view of Kintaikyo.
+I would also recommend you visit the bus stop building on the second floor where there is a shop called Hashi no Eki (橋の駅 – Bridge Station).
+They have local sake, sweets, souvenirs, a tea and cake shop, and photos as well as crafts.
+There is a big window facing the bridge and river where you can sit, drink and eat while you take in the view of Kintaikyo.

-Just down the road from the bus stop is the local Iwakuni Tourist Center called Matsugane (about 200 meter walk).
+Just down the road from the bus stop is the local Iwakuni Tourist Center called Matsugane (about a 200-meter walk).
 Just walk straight past the shops on the left side of the road and keep to the left when the road forks.
-At the first street turn on your left you will see an old building on the right with a purple hanging banner – this is the Tourist Center.
+At the first street, turn left and you will see an old building on the right with a purple hanging banner – this is the Tourist Center.
 They have rental bikes, info in English on area things to do, as well as sake purchase and tasting.
-This place is worth a look before beginning your trip around the area.
-Or if you need basic info about the bridge and surrounding area.
+This place is worth a look before beginning your trip around the area or if you need basic info about the bridge and surrounding area.

 Train (Walk)